 We are a partner to FIs, including Bank of America, National Association ("Bank of America"); JPMorgan Chase Bank, National Association ("Chase"); PNC Bank National Association ("PNC"); Branch Banking and Trust Company ("BB&T"); SunTrust Banks, Inc., ("SunTrust"); Lloyds Bank plc ("Lloyds"); Santander UK plc ("Santander"); and several of the largest bank processors and digital banking providers, which enable us to reach customers of small and mid-sized FIs.
-Additionally, in the third quarter of 2018, we entered into an agreement with Wells Fargo Bank, National Association ("Wells Fargo"), pursuant to which we have agreed to a national roll-out of Cardlytics Direct to Wells Fargo customers.
-We expect Wells Fargo to begin a phased launch of the Cardlytics Direct program in the fourth quarter of 2019.
+Additionally, in the third quarter of 2018, we entered into an agreement with Wells Fargo Bank, National Association ("Wells Fargo"), pursuant to which we have agreed to a national rollout of Cardlytics Direct to Wells Fargo customers.
+We expect Wells Fargo to begin a phased launch of the Cardlytics Direct program in the fourth quarter of 2019 that will continue into the first half of 2020.

-For the three months ended June 30, 2018 and 2019, our average monthly active users ("FI MAUs") were approximately 58.8 million and 120.1 million and our average Cardlytics Direct revenue per user ("ARPU"), was \$0.60 and \$0.40, respectively.
+For the three months ended September 30, 2018 and 2019, our average monthly active users ("FI MAUs") were approximately 59.3 million and 128.3 million and our average Cardlytics Direct revenue per user ("ARPU"), was \$0.58 and \$0.44, respectively.
 FI MAU and ARPU are performance metrics defined under the heading "Non-GAAP Measures and Other Performance Metrics" below.
 The increase in FI MAUs is largely due to Chase launching our Cardlytics Direct program for its mobile banking channel in November 2018, its email channel in January 2019 and its online banking channel in May 2019.
-We expect a continued increase in FI MAUs year over year as a result of the launch of new FI partners.
+We expect a continued increase in FI MAUs year over year as a result of the launch of Wells Fargo.
 We expect a continued decline in ARPU year over year as a result of significant FI MAU growth.

 We believe that the number of FI MAUs contributed by any FI partner is indicative of our level of dependence on such FI partner since the size of marketing budgets that can be consumed by Cardlytics Direct is a function of the number of active users on our FI partners' digital banking platforms targeted by our campaigns.
-During the three months ended June 30, 2018 and 2019, Bank of America contributed 52% and 27% of our average FI MAUs, respectively.
-Chase contributed 0% and 47% of our average FI MAUs during the three months ended June 30, 2018 and 2019, respectively.
-Digital Insight Corporation, a subsidiary of NCR Corporation ("NCR") contributed 10% and 7% of our average FI MAUs and PNC contributed 11% and 6% of our average FI MAUs during the three months ended June 30, 2018 and 2019, respectively.
+During the three months ended September 30, 2018 and 2019, Bank of America contributed 52% and 27% of our average FI MAUs, respectively.
+Chase contributed 0% and 46% of our average FI MAUs during the three months ended September 30, 2018 and 7% of our average FI MAUs and 6% of our average FI MAUs during the three months ended September 30, 2018 and 2019, respectively.
+Digital Insight Corporation, a subsidiary of NCR Corporation ("NCR") contributed 10% and 7% of our average FI MAUs and PNC contributed 11% and 6% of our average FI MAUs during the three months ended September 30, 2018 and 2019, respectively.
 We anticipate that Chase and Bank of America will contribute a significant portion of our average FI MAUs for the foreseeable future.